 5 Foods that Give You Lots of Energy

-Oatmeal is great because it has lots of fiber and good carbohydrates, which provide healthy energy sources.
+Oatmeal is great because it has lots of fiber and good carbohydrates, which are a good source for lots of energy.
 The best thing of all is that you can eat oatmeal every day without any complications.
 You can prepare oatmeal in many different ways: as a cereal with milk, boiled, or in a smoothie.

 2. BananasBananas are a great source of energy due to their high amounts of potassium.
 They naturally provide you with an instant and healthy energy boost, and potassium is also good for the muscles – especially for people who play sports and lift weights.

-These are all essential for normal bodily function, so eggs provide lots of energy and keep us focused, while increasing concentration.
-Eating an egg in the morning is a great way to start the day with lots of energy.
+These are all essential for normal bodily function, so eggs provide lots of energy and keep you focused while increasing your concentration.
+Eating an egg in the morning is a great way to start the day with.